The condition that we call prickly heat, also known as heat rash, happens to adults and children when sweat becomes trapped under the skin.

 Prickly heat is uncomfortable and itchy.
-In most cases, developing a heat rash is not a reason to see a doctor.
-But there are treatment options and prevention tips for people that get prickly heat frequently.
+In most cases, developing the rash isn’t a reason to see a doctor.
+But there are treatment options and prevention tips for people that frequently get prickly heat.

-Sometimes prickly heat will take the form of a patch of very small blisters, which is your skin reacting to the sweat that has leaked between its layers.
+Sometimes prickly heat will take the form of a patch of very small blisters.
+This is your skin reacting to the sweat that’s leaked between its layers.
 Other times the area of your body where sweat is trapped might appear swollen or itch persistently.

 Treatments and remedies for prickly heat include:

 - calamine lotion

 - topical steroids

 - avoiding skin products that contain petroleum or mineral oil

 The first way to treat prickly heat is to move away from the irritant that’s causing your skin to break out in a sweat.
 Make sure to change out of sweaty or wet clothing right away after experiencing intense heat.